 How Ewing sarcoma is treated

 In many cases, a team of doctors works with a child and the family to provide care.
 This is called a multidisciplinary team.
-Pediatric cancer centers often have extra support services for children and teens and their families, such as child life specialists, dietitians, physical and occupational therapists, social workers, and counselors.
+Pediatric cancer centers often have extra support services for children and teens and their families, such as child life specialists, dietitians, physical therapists, occupational therapists, social workers, and counselors.
 Special activities and programs to help your family cope may also be available.
+Learn more about the clinicians who provide cancer care.

 It is important that patients are seen by medical experts from different specialties across medical disciplines who are experienced with treatment of Ewing sarcoma from the time of diagnosis.
 This includes a: